Yoast SEO tweaks to perform right after WordPress setup

 How can you implement these changes yourself?
 Just download and install the Yoast SEO plugin and follow the instructions below or the links to more detailed tutorials.

-Yoast SEO is the most popular “all-in-one” WordPress plugin for search engine optimization (SEO) with millions of active installations.
+Yoast SEO is the most popular “all-in-one” WordPress plugin for search engine optimization (SEO) with millions of active installations, and some would argue the only WordPress SEO plugin you need.

 It’s also considered “the best SEO plugin” for WordPress by Syed Balkhi, another one of our blogging superheroes.